AM-Lam/COMP1531-slackr_reduplicate/iteration_1/assumptions.md

 For message_remove, I assume channel_details can be used to check whether the user is existing in the channel.
 For message_remove, I assume permission_id is stored in a dictionary as key is the token and value is permission of the owner of token.
 For message_edit/(un)react, I assume the creator of that message is the only can edit the message even admin and owner cannot edit the message.
+For message_react/(unreact), I assume I can get the list of channels that the user's joining by getting u_id's dictionary.
+For message_react/(unreact), I assume the channel that the message posted in can be found in message_id's dictionary.
+For message_react/(unreact), I assume the react_id is store in a dictionary with the information of token, message_id and the react type .
+For message_react/(unreact), I assume react_id is represented by a react_id_type to check which reaction to pick.
+For message_react/(unreact), I assume the pinned messages are keeping track in a dictionary.
 For message_pin, I assume every member in the channel can see what message is pinned.
 For message_(un)pin, I assume the admin is the only can pin or unpin the message.
 For message_(un)pin, I assume more than one messages can be pin.